 Now access your site file using ftp.
 When connected, follow the path to locate the file and open it for editing.

 Carefully scan through the file to locate anything suspicious and clean them out.
-Our database malware removal article gives an idea of some things you can look for (read the ‘what do you search for’ section).
+Our How to scan WordPress for malware article gives an idea of some things you can look for (read the ‘what do you search for’ section).

 As an alternative to cleaning the infected file, you can delete it and replace it with a fresh copy.
 For example, the file flagged above is within a plugin.
 You can download the plugin, extract the zip file, locate the exact file, and replace the infected file with the new one.

-After cleaning the first file on the report from Wordfence, go to the next report item and repeat the same cleaning process.
+After cleaning the first file on the report from Wordfence, go to the next report item of this removal tool and repeat the same cleaning process.
 Do this for each file identified until you have gone through the list.

 It is possible for one malware scanner to miss a few items that another would catch.
 Thus, it makes sense to repeat the malware scan process using Sucuri scanner advanced features.